WordPress/test-handbook/team-reps.md

 The first step is to reach out to the community with a Call for Nominations, such as these examples from [2021](https://make.wordpress.org/test/2021/07/20/test-team-reps-call-for-nominations/) and [2022](https://make.wordpress.org/test/2022/08/10/test-team-reps-call-for-nominations-2/).
 Nominations are held each August, with the new term starting by September.

-Nominations are given in the comments of the post.
+Nominations should be given in the comments of the post.
 A simple, “I nominate `@the_persons_username`” is sufficient.
 Self-nominations are also welcome by leaving a comment such as, “I nominate myself.”

 Private nominations can be submitted anonymously by contacting the current Test Team Reps via DM in Slack.